 The company does not carry personal checks or money orders from customers but takes credit card payments and debit cards.

 You can also use a prepaid or gift card to purchase items on Amazon.
+On the contrary, you’ll be glad to know that you can use checks at Walmart, and you may also like to know whether Target cash checks.

 How Long Does Amazon Hold Your Funds?